altsoph/community_loglike/README.md

 ## Methods
 We provide several different models, so the likelihood of a graph partition under the given model could be used as a target quality function to optimize.
 The optimization process itself is a standard greedy Louvain algorithm.
-The

 The following models are implemented:
   * PPM: Planted Partition Model (particular case of Stochastic Block Model) having two parameters p_in and p_out;